PillowPillow/ng-annotations/readme.md

 ------------

-### Information
+### Informations
-> All examples below will show you the webpack way.
+> All the examples below will show you the webpack way.
 > However, an implementation of the angular todolist with the basic es6 syntax is available in the [example/es6](./example/es6) folder

 ### Available annotations